-Green Dentistry: a practical guide
+Green Dentistry: a practical guide - Part 3

 Denplan’s Head Dental Officer Louis Mackenzie discusses the environmental impact of dental care, with a particular focus on minimising waste.

-By Denplan Practice Team
+By the Denplan Practice Team

 The Earth’s climate is changing.
 In the UK and other northerly latitudes, seasonal transitions have become blurred and numerous extreme weather events are occurring here and devastating countries across the globe.
 In 2021, the World Health Organisation (WHO) stated that climate change is ‘the single biggest health threat facing humanity’.